 Assigned to the Royal New Zealand Air Force (RNZAF) as Corsair serial number NZ5527.
 On June 28, 1944 reassembled at No.1 Assembly Depot BOC Unit 36 at Hobsonville Airfield.
 In July 1944 assigned to 22 Squadron at Ardmore Airfield.
 In August 1944 assigned to 23 Squadron at Ardmore Airfield.
 Finally during December 1944 assigned to 15 Squadron.
 No known nickname or nose art.

-On January 8, 1945 took off from Ardmore Airfield piloted by Flight Sergeant T. Simpson on a flight.
-When landing, this aircraft overturned after the brakes seized, injuring the pilot.
+On January 8, 1945 took off from Ardmore Airfield piloted by Flight Sergeant T. Simpson on a training flight.
+After lainding, the brakes seized causing the aircraft to flip over injuring the pilot and damaging the aircraft.
+On January 25, 1945 officially written off.
+Afterwards, converted into instructional airframe INST106 assigned to TTS at Nelson Airfield.

-This aircraft was officially written off on January 25, 1945 at Ardmore.
-Afterwards, converted to instructional airframe INST106 with TTS at Nelson.
-Postwar, the wreckage of this aircraft was sold for scrap.
-Parts of this aircraft were acquired by John Smith of Mapua.
+Postwar, the wreckage of this aircraft was sold with parts acquired by John Smith of Mapua.
 Later, sold to Ross Jowitt, Auckland-Ardmore, NZ and used in the restoration of F4U Corsair NZ5503.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|